-The Nestlé Corporate Governance Report 2006 follows the structure of the SWX Swiss Exchange Directive on Information Relating to Corporate Governance.
+The Nestlé Corporate Governance Report 2007 follows the structure of the SWX Swiss Exchange Directive on Information Relating to Corporate Governance.
+Additional information can be found in the Compensation Report, (Appendix 1).

-To avoid duplication of information, cross-referencing to other reports is made in some sections, namely the Management Report 2006, the 2006 Financial Statements that comprise the Consolidated Financial Statements of the Nestlé Group and the Annual Report of Nestlé S.A., as well as the Articles of Association of Nestlé S.A., whose full text can be consulted in Appendix 1 on page 26 of this document.
+To avoid duplication of information, cross-referencing to other reports is made in some sections, namely the Management Report 2007, the 2007 Financial Statements that comprise the Consolidated Financial Statements of the Nestlé Group and the Financial Statements of Nestlé S.A., as well as the Articles of Association of Nestlé S.A., whose full text can be consulted in Appendix 2 or on www.nestle.com.

-The information disclosed in the Consolidated Financial Statements of the Nestlé Group 2006 complies with the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) and with the Interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC).
+The Consolidated Financial Statements of the Nestlé Group 2007 comply with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) and with the Interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC).
 Where necessary, these disclosures have been extended to comply with the requirements of the SWX Directive.

-Group structure and shareholders
+1. Group structure and shareholders